mschouler/MAdLib-PyFR/README.md

 At that point you should have a working MAdLib install with a bunch of new executables contained in `MAdLib/trunk/build/Testcases/`.

-**Note**: assuming that no modification is made to MAdLib's core code, all Testcases code can directly be recompiled via the `make install` command.
+💡 **Tip**: assuming that no modification is made to MAdLib's core code, all Testcases code can directly be recompiled via the `make install` command.
 This will automatically update the corresponding executables.

-**Note**: as of June 2025, the user may want to install the development branch that should soon support periodic boundary conditions:
+📝 **Note**: as of June 2025, the user may want to install the development branch that should soon support periodic boundary conditions:
 ```sh
 svn co https://svn.cenaero.be/MAdLib/branches/PeriodicAdaptation.29.01.2025
 ```